thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 Great.

-Now how can it remember across prompts.
+Now how can it "remember" across prompts.

 ## Solution kind of solved